Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

-You get a ‘no negative equity guarantee’ meaning your estate is not liable for any costs even if the property loses value and does not cover the remaining loan amount at sale.
+You get a ‘no negative equity guarantee’, which means your estate isn't liable for any costs, even if the property loses value and doesn't cover the remaining loan amount at sale.

 You may be eligible for a lifetime mortgage if the following apply to you:

 The amount of equity you can release through a lifetime pensioner mortgage will depend on your age.
 The older you are, the more you can borrow, for example at age 55 or 60, most lenders allow you to borrow 25%-30% of the value of your home.
 At 65 or 70, many allow up to 55.5%.